Moses Cone Memorial Hospital PGY1 Residency

 Moses Cone Hospital hosts eight PGY1 residents each year.
 Two positions are designated for residents interested in acquiring advance ambulatory practice skills.

 This comprehensive program provides training experiences in the fundamentals of pharmacy practice in an integrated health-system.
 An individualized training plan, based on the resident's entrance level of knowledge, skills, and interests, is developed and adjusted throughout the year.
 While developing competence to provide patient-centered care in multiple patient care environments, PGY1 residents acquire substantial knowledge required for skillful problem solving and strengthen their professional values.

 PGY1 Rotation Experiences

-Accountable Care Organization, Behaviorial Health, Community Health and Wellness Clinic, Emergency Medicine, Endocrinology, Family Medicine Clinic, Inpatient Family Medicine, Heart Failure, Heart Failure Clinic, HIV Clinic, Internal Medicine/Precepting, Internal Medicine Clinic, Medication Safety, Neonatology, Nutrition Support, OB-GYN, Oncology, Peds/PICU, Pharmacy Administration, Stroke Team, Trauma Team
+Accountable Care Organization (ACO), Behavioral Health, Cardiovascular Risk Reduction Clinic, Community Health and Wellness Clinic, Emergency Medicine, Endocrinology, Family Medicine Clinic, Inpatient Family Medicine, Heart Failure, Heart Failure Clinic, HIV Clinic, Internal Medicine/Precepting, Internal Medicine Clinic, Medication Safety, Neonatology, Nutrition Support, OB-GYN, Oncology, Pediatrics, Pharmacy Administration, Stroke Team, Trauma

 Teaching and Precepting